Mikejo5000/vsts-docs-pr/docs/build-release/apps/aspnet/build-aspnet-core.md

 # Build your ASP.NET Core app

-**VSTS | TFS 2017 Update 2**
+**VSTS | TFS 2018 | TFS 2017 Update 3**

 [ASP.NET Core](http://www.asp.net/core) is a lean and composable framework for building web and cloud applications.
-Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) provide a highly customizable continuous integration (CI) process to automatically build your ASP.NET Core app whenever your team pushes or checks in code.
-In this tutorial you learn how to define your CI process.
+Follow these steps to quickly set up a CI process for your ASP.NET Core app using Visual Studio Team Services (VSTS) or Team Foundation Server (TFS).
+The sample app we use here is a Visual Studio solution that has two projects: An ASP.NET Core Web Application project and a Unit Test project (both targeting .Net Core 2.0 framework).
+This quickstart works for any apps targeting the .Net Core 1.1 or 2.0 frameworks.

 ## Prerequisites